meyer-lab/gc-valent/Manuscript/Text/01_Introduction.md

     - Model that explains the positive and negative feedback loops of TCR antigen recognition [@Fran{\c c}oisE888]
     - Modeling that doesn't account for trafficking
         - Model of T cell proliferative response to IL-2 and IL-4. [@BURKE199742]
-        - High level model of how IL-2 feedback loops regulate T cell populations. [@Feinerman437]
+        - High level model of how IL-2 feedback loops regulate T cell populations.
+Focus on helper T and regulatory T cells. [@Feinerman437], [@Garcia2012].
     - Modeling that accounts for trafficking
         - Accounting for trafficking allows for more accurate ligand depletion and cell proliferation model in case of IL-2. [@Fallon2000]
         - Trafficking and TCR inhibition of pSTAT5 activation can be used to improve reaction model of IL-2... potentially get rid of this [@Tkach2014TCT]